nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_conversion.md

 Conversion functions simply allow values of one type to be converted to another type in an obvious way.

+---
+title: conversion functions
+weight: 30
+---

+Conversion functions simply allow values of one type to be converted to another type in an obvious way.

 ## ByteBufferSizedHashed

 Create a ByteBuffer from a long input based on a provided size function.
 As a 'Sized' function, the first argument is a function which determines the size of the resulting ByteBuffer.
 As a 'Hashed' function, the input value is hashed again before being used as value.

 - long -> ByteBufferSizedHashed(int: size) -> java.nio.ByteBuffer
   - *example:* `ByteBufferSizedHashed(16)`
-  - *Functionally identical to HashedtoByteBuffer(16) but using dynamic sizing implementation*
+  - *Functionally identical to HashedToByteBuffer(16) but using dynamic sizing implementation*
   - *example:* `ByteBufferSizedHashed(HashRange(10, 14))`
   - *Create a ByteBuffer with variable limit (10 to 14)*